jtkim-kaist/VAD/README.md

 Each parameter can handle following errors.

 ![alt tag](https://user-images.githubusercontent.com/24668469/49742392-cd778680-fcdb-11e8-96b9-a599a4f85f4f.PNG)

 FEC: hang_before

 MSC: off_on_length

+OVER: hang_over

+NDS: on_off_length

+Note that there is NO optimal one.
+The optimal parameter set is according to the application.

+Enjoy.

 ## Training
 1. We attached the sample database to 'path/to/project/data/raw'.
 Please refer to the database for understanding the data format.